cewing/training.gotg/source/introduction.rst

     $ this is a command to type a the command line

-Place where you should **put in your own words** will be marked with angle brackets::
+Places where you should **put in your own words** will be marked with angle brackets::

     $ echo "My name is <your name here>"